What does this funding get me?

 Am I eligible?

-If you are a low-income or moderate-income household, you are eligible.
+If you live in a low-income or moderate-income household, you are eligible.
 Homeowners and renters are both eligible under the income qualifications.

-This program covers 100 percent of electrification project costs for low-income households and 50 percent of costs for moderate-income households.
+Subject to the caps mentioned above, this program covers 100% of electrification project costs for low-income households and 50% of costs for moderate-income households.

 Low-income: 80% of area medium income (AMI) and below